maelfabien/DataVisualization/README.md

 - Communes, that are in charge of communal roads
 - Departments, that are in charge of departmental roads
 - The state, in charge of the national roads
-- Private companies (Vinci) in charge of Highways
+- Private companies (e.g. Vinci) in charge of french highways

 We except our end users to use our tool to :
 - **Sensitize** the youngsters and road criminals on the danger of the roads depending on the transportation mode they are using.
 - **Prevent** road dangers through a tool that would advise the best road characteristics for a road rehabilitation, and visually illustrate the outcome of the algorithm
 - **Monitor** the dangers of the roads (at difference scales, including Communes, Departments and Nation) by allowing the user to select geographic zones and filters (weather conditions, hour of the day…) to gain additional insights

-For this reason, we subdivided our website into several sections (Data exploration, All roads, Communal, Departmental, National, and highway roads) and in each case, Sensitize, Prevent and Monitor sections.
+For this reason, we subdivided our website into several tabs (Data exploration, All roads, Communal, Departmental, National, and highway roads) and in each tab, in several sections : Sensitize, Prevent and Monitor.

 ### 1. Sensitization